 Metolius Alpine P.A.S

-Two belay devices have been selected: the assisted-braking Petzl GriGri 2 and the Black Diamond ATC-Guide.
-For belaying, both devices are sufficient, but the GriGri 2 has the added safety benefit of cinching the rope when a climber falls.
-While the ATC-Guide does not have any assisted-braking/locking mechanism during typical belaying, it is important for rappelling, as it’s less desirable to rappel with a GriGri 2.
+Two belay devices have been selected: the assisted-braking Petzl GRIGRI and the Black Diamond ATC-Guide.
+For belaying, both devices are sufficient, but the GRIGRI has the added safety benefit of cinching the rope when a climber falls.
+While the ATC-Guide does not have any assisted-braking/locking mechanism during typical belaying, it is important for rappelling, as it’s less desirable to rappel with a GRIGRI.

-Shoes are largely a matter of personal preference.
-Reference our shoe buying guide to get the gritty details.
+Rock climbing shoes is a big topic.
+Check out our shoe buying guide to get the gritty details.

-Three harnesses have made our list.
+Three rock climbing harnesses have made our list.
 For an entry-level affordable option, we suggest the Black Diamond Momentum Men’s and the BD Primrose Women’s.
-At under $55, these harnesses are very affordable and they provide similar comfort and performance to many harnesses twice their price.
+These harnesses are very affordable and they provide similar comfort and performance to many harnesses twice their price.
 If looking for a step up, we suggest the ultra-light Petzl Hirundos—a very lightweight sport-specific option.

-Will you be mostly leading or setting up top ropes, as well?.
+Will you be mostly lead climbing or will you be setting up a top rope too?
 If you plan on using your rope for top ropes, consider opting for a rope over 10mm wide (such as the BlueWater Eliminator 10.2mm) due to the added wear top roping exerts.

 If you’re seeking a higher performance lead rope, try the Sterling Evolution Velocity 9.8mm—a reputable option that’s lightweight, durable, and versatile.
 In most climbing scenarios, a 60-meter rope is sufficient.
 But, 70-meter ropes are becoming increasingly common and the added length often provides benefits on multi-pitch climbs and while rappelling.